pypa/packaging.python.org/source/overview.rst

 What about...
 -------------

 The sections above can only summarize so much, and you might be wondering about some of the more conspicuous gaps.

 Operating system packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned in :ref:`depending-on-a-new-ecosystem` above, some operating systems have package managers of their own.
+As mentioned in :ref:`depending-on-a-separate-ecosystem` above, some operating systems have package managers of their own.
 If you're very sure of the operating system you're targeting, you can depend directly on a format like `deb <https://en.wikipedia.org/wiki/Deb_(file_format)>`_ (for